lwjohnst86/tagDiabetes/doc/manuscript.md

 ## Limitations

-There are a few important limitations to our study.
-In addition to the observational nature of the cohort, the biology underlying the interaction between TAGFA, insulin secretion, and insulin sensitivity is complex and multifaceted and as such there may be some residual confounding we were unaware of or had not been able to adjust for.
+Our study has potential limitations that need to be considered when interpreting the results.
+Firstly, this is an observational cohort and as such there may be some residual confounding we were not able to control for or were unaware of.
 However, we have taken extensive, empirically based precautions in identifying potential confounders and mediators through the use of the DAG modeling, relying on previous literature, and through QIC model fit comparison methods.

 <!--
 TAGFA can fluctuate substantially throughout the day and to control for this all